paradime/paradime.github.io/_posts/2016-8-12-Teachable-Moments-in-Software-Pairing.md

  #blah
 end
 ```
-Where I had to explain the concept of _metaprogramming_.
+This is where we had to dive into _metaprogramming_.
 Something that I hadn't
 touched until months after starting, and Braden was getting a taste in just a
 few weeks.
 Once we talked about `define_method`, it was easy to come up with
 replacing `#blah` with the dynamic definition of a method.